nTony46/Annai/README.md

 # Annai
 We can take PDFs and MP3s and generate questions based on the content from them.
 We then display those questions to act as a study guide for our users.
+Check out the [Devpost!](https://devpost.com/software/annai)

 ## Inspiration
 We first thought of a product which can reach many people, especially people in school.
 We all had some trouble staying engaged when reading or studying pages of material, so we decided to make a tool to fix that.